 - 2.1 Active travel provision is a viable option for rural towns given the possibility of short distance journeys to the PT network or leisure activities which can be enhanced.
-New infrastructure and share schemes should be implemented and complemented with store and charge e-bike and e-scooters at multimodal hubs.
-This will help overcome longer distances and challenging topographies and incorporate active travel in multimodal trips for work, study, and longer leisure trips, in line with the Local Cycling and Walking Infrastructure Plans (LCWIP) - 2.2 Safe provisions for pedestrians, cyclists and equestrians on rural 'B' and 'C' roads must be provided.
+New infrastructure and share schemes should be implemented and complemented with store and charge e-bike and e-scooters at multimodal hubs, whilst also being to appropriate standards for disabled users.
+This will help overcome longer distances and challenging topographies and incorporate active travel in multimodal trips for work, study, and longer leisure trips, in line with the LCWIPs. - 2.2 Safe provisions for pedestrians, cyclists and equestrians on rural 'B' and 'C' roads must be provided.
 Traffic calming measures to reduce speeds should be implemented alongside junction design enhancements, with crossing times accounting for ageing populations and ensuring that strategic roads do not prevent pedestrians accessing key services.
 This will also address the severance effect of rural roads, supporting business growth.
-Improving and implementing street lighting will also contribute to pedestrian, cyclist, and equestrian safety.
+Improving and implementing street lighting will also contribute to pedestrian, cyclist, and equestrian safety, particularly in evenings and early mornings.